-\Box TASK: Write down the IACRA assigned FTN number in the space provided.
+TASK: Write down the IACRA assigned FTN number in the space provided.

-TASK: Write down and bring with you to the practical test your IACRA username & password
+TASK: Write down and bring with you to the practical test your IACRA username & password (logbook is a good place).

+This information is important and necessary.
+The examiner is required to input the information in order access the IACRA system.
 Ensure all personal information is correct, including the existing pilot certificate information, medical certificate, and flight times.

-TASK: Print the 8710 form and carefully review it.
+Print the 8710 form and carefully review it.
+At the beginning of the practical test, you (the applicant) will login to IACRA to sign your application.